cyberbotics/webots/docs/README.md

 ## For running the unit tests, the following steps should be followed:

-1.Install the pep8 module:
+1. Install the pep8 module:

 ```sh
 sudo apt-get install python-pip
 pip install pep8
 ```

-2.Run the tests:
+2. Run the tests:

 ```sh
 cd $WEBOTS_HOME/docs